What if I am interested in another medical specialty such as physician assistant, nursing or dentistry? Is this the right program for me?

 Can participants in this program apply to the Uniformed Services University of the Health Sciences and civilian medical schools?

-Participants in the EMDP2 Program will be required to apply to the Uniformed Services University of the Health Sciences and permitted to apply to civilian medical schools.
+Participants in the EMDP2 Program will be required to apply to the Uniformed Services University of the Health Sciences and encouraged to apply to civilian medical schools.

 Are participants in this program still eligible to apply for the Health Professions Scholarship Program?